 As Sora blacks out one way or another, Leon is formally identified by another Final Fantasy character: Yuffie from FFVII.
 Yuffie here is voiced by Kim Possible star Christy Carlson Romano, who would go on to voice the role in FFVII: Advent Children.

 Sora wakes up in one of the hotel rooms I mentioned before, with Kairi standing over him.
 Except not.
-After Sora shakes himself off, this turns out this is Yuffie, who has an impeccable resemblance to Kairi, and the game is teasing itself about in a playful moment of self-deprecation.
-The jokes are appreciated, but methinks Nomura could have mixed things up a bit more during the design stage.
+After Sora shakes himself off, this turns out this is Yuffie, who has an impeccable resemblance to Kairi, and the devs are teasing themselves about it in a playful moment of self-deprecation.
+The jokes are appreciated, but methinks Nomura could have mixed things up a bit more during the Kairi’s design stage.
 Yuffie turns around and says: “I think you overdid it, Squall,” as Squall insists he be called “Leon.”
 The in-game journal later includes an entry for Leon saying he changed his name after losing his world to the shadows, but it’s clear they only really changed it to make Squall a surprise for Final Fantasy vets.
 Big question though: we later learn that Leon lost his world a long time ago (ten years, to be exactly).
 Why are his friends still calling him “Squall?”

 Sora seeing Kairi where she should not be is actually something that happens a few times in this game, but you might have trouble noticing it’s a running trend.
-While there’s two stand-out instances you just can’t deny, but others blend into the plot as though they’re supposed not something irregular at all.
+While there’s two stand-out instances you just can’t deny, others blend into the plot as though they’re supposed not something irregular at all.
 Like right here: Yuffie looks like Kairi, and Sora just banged his head.
 This isn’t just cliche, these are the opening lines of Link’s Awakening!
 I know that I didn’t suspect anything was suspicious at all!

 When Sora realizes he’s woken up without the Keyblade, Yuffie and Leon point it out in the corner, saying they had to remove it because the shadows wouldn’t stop following them while he had it.
 Leon picks it up, but it only teleports over to Sora’s hand, and he supposes that means Sora is stuck with it.
 Don’t… put it back down or anything, it’s not like you have monsters after you when he’s carrying the thing.